openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 build_samples.sh
 ```

-Once the build has been completed, sample binaries can be find in the following folders:
+Once the build has been completed, sample binaries will be in the following folders:
 * C samples - `~/inference_engine_c_samples_build/intel64/Release`
 * C++ samples - `~/inference_engine_cpp_samples_build/intel64/Release`